 Best Blondie Recipe to make the gooiest and chewiest blondies.
-Easy to make in one bowl, these blondies are rich, indulgent and flavorful.
+Easy to make in one bowl, these bars are rich, indulgent and flavorful.

 Homemade Blondie Recipe

 Best Blondie recipe does not disappoint!
-If you are looking for the perfect blondie bars, that are thick and chewy, tender and rich, look no further, this recipe delivers it all, plus more.
-These blondies are incredibly easy to make in one bowl with just a few ingredients, that you probably have on hand.
+If you are looking for the perfect dessert bars, that are thick and chewy, tender and rich, look no further, this recipe delivers it all, plus more.
+These treats are incredibly easy to make in one bowl with just a few ingredients, that you probably have on hand.

 The secret to the amazing texture is skipping the baking soda and baking powder and adding an extra egg yolk.
 The blondies end up having the silkiest and luxurious center, that it tastes as half baked.
-If you love cookie dough and brownies, you will go nuts for these blondies.
+If you love cookie dough and brownies, you are guaranteed to go nuts for these!

 Why you’ll love these Blondie Bars: